 Effective Practices & Methods

 for Handcrafted Log Building.

-"Dates and Rates" page on this website for dates
+the 39th year of courses, see "Dates and Rates" page on this website for dates

 and details on registering.

 emails to the school are usually replied to the same day